Cobra-Technologies-GmbH/OmegaCoin/doc/tor.md

 If you only want to use Tor to reach .onion addresses, but not use it as a proxy for normal IPv4/IPv6 communication, use:

-	./omegacoind -onion=127.0.0.1:9050 -externalip=pivxzj6l4cvo2fxy.onion -discover
+	./omegacoind -onion=127.0.0.1:9050 -externalip=omegacoinzj6l4cvo2fxy.onion -discover

 ## 3. Automatically listen on Tor

 Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically.
-PIVX Core has been updated to make use of this.
+OMEGACOIN Core has been updated to make use of this.

-This means that if Tor is running (and proper authentication has been configured), PIVX Core automatically creates a hidden service to listen on.
+This means that if Tor is running (and proper authentication has been configured), OMEGACOIN Core automatically creates a hidden service to listen on.
 This will positively affect the number of available .onion nodes.

 This new feature is enabled by default if OMEGACOIN Core is listening (`-listen`), and